awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 To run this validation process, a new middleware is inserted at the `receive` stage.
 During an HTTP request lifecycle, this stage represents the first opportunity to access the response prior to deserialization into the operation's Response type.

-### Deferred Hash (*)
+### Deferred Checksum Validation (*)

-For efficiency, the SDK must compute the hash while the user is consuming the response body.
+For efficiency, it is best for the SDK to compute the checksum as the user is consuming the response body.

 The `receive` stage is run prior to the user consuming the body, so while in this stage, the SDK will wrap the response body in a hashing body, in a similar manner to the [request middleware](#aws-chunked).
 The execution context will be updated